 How we can help

 - Comply with your legal responsibilities to protect LIS data by asking for our assistance.
 Protect people’s data privacy by protecting the personal information contained in the LIS.

 - Ensure that all records are retained correctly by asking for our advice.

-- Pioneer creative systems to solve real problems in a practical way, embracing both plain language and simple law.
+- Pioneer creative systems to solve real problems in a practical way by embracing both plain language and simple law.

 - Protect the rights to any private or public database created by asking our advice on the rights to a database.

-- Ensure the evidentiary weight of electronic and manual records.
+- Ensure the evidentiary weight of electronic and manual records by asking our advice.

-- Advise on using electronic signatures effectively to ensure they are valid and legally enforceable by asking for our advice.
+- Use electronic signatures effectively and ensure they are valid and legally enforceable by asking for our advice.

 - Give people access to information as the law entitles them to by attending one of our workshops.